BDC Hamburger Icon

 Marketing communications

-• Make it clear.
-Many businesses make the mistake of sending mailers, emails and/or advertisements that consumers need to spend time reading before they understand what the offer or benefit is.
-Those are wasted marketing dollars, because people will not spend time deciphering what the mysterious offer is or what the company is trying to convey.
+• Make it clear: Many businesses make the mistake of sending mailers, emails and/or advertisements that consumers need to spend time reading before they understand what the offer or benefit is.
+Those are wasted marketing dollars because people will not spend time deciphering what the mysterious offer is or what the company is trying to convey.

-• Prepare your sales process.
-When applying KISS, always plan how to address cold calls or advertisements.
+• Prepare your sales process: When applying KISS, always plan how to address cold calls or advertisements.
 To create simpler products, sales associates must prepare answers to predicted responses and react accordingly.

-• Use graphics.
-Try making simple instruction manuals, if applicable, or emails and text messages with simple graphics showcasing the company’s main message.
+• Use graphics: Try making simple instruction manuals, if applicable, or emails and text messages with simple graphics showcasing the company’s main message.
 This will allow customers to understand with one picture or sentence what your company is trying to get across in an email.
-Businesses can even allow opt-in email marketing, which can benefit both the company and the consumer.
+Businesses can allow opt-in email marketing, which can benefit both the company and the consumer.

 author image